Fullerene: Bonding

 Since each carbon atom is connected to only three neighbors, instead of the usual four, it is customary to describe those bonds as being a mixture of single and double covalent bonds.
 The hybridization of carbon in C60 has been reported to be sp2.01.
 The bonding state can be analyzed by Raman spectroscopy, IR spectroscopy and X-ray photoelectron spectroscopy.

 Encapsulation

 Additional atoms, ions, clusters, or small molecules can be trapped inside fullerenes to form inclusion compounds known as endohedral fullerenes.
 An unusual example is the egg-shaped fullerene Tb3N@C_{84}, which violates the isolated pentagon rule.
 Evidence for a meteor impact at the end of the Permian period was found by analyzing noble gases preserved by being trapped in fullerenes.

 Research

-In the early 2000s, the chemical and physical properties of fullerenes were a hot topic in the field of research and development.
-Popular Science discussed possible uses of fullerenes (graphene) in armor.

 In the field of nanotechnology, heat resistance and superconductivity are some of the more heavily studied properties.

 There are many calculations that have been done using ab-initio quantum methods applied to fullerenes.
 By DFT and TD-DFT methods one can obtain IR, Raman and UV spectra.
 Results of such calculations can be compared with experimental results.

 Fullerene is an unusual reactant in many organic reactions such as the Bingel reaction discovered in 1993.